Four Tips for Sharing Your Home During a Divorce

 You don’t have to announce loudly that it’s “your turn” to have the living room or the kitchen table tonight and banish your spouse to “their room.”
 But you and your spouse should agree, privately, on a schedule by which each of you will be the “lead” parent.
 It doesn’t mean you can’t both be in the same room as the kids, but it does mean that if someone needs to step away, you both know which of you it will be on a given afternoon or evening.
 Consider it a transition to sharing custody.

-Sharing space with your spouse while you wait for your divorce to be final can be a good way to transition from a romantic partnership to what is, essentially, a business relationship (the business of co-parenting your children).
+Sharing your home with your spouse while you wait for your divorce to be final can be a good way to transition from a romantic partnership to what is, essentially, a business relationship (the business of co-parenting your children).
 But that doesn’t mean it won’t be stressful.

 If at all possible, consider getting a therapist to work with during this time.
 Much more than a neutral place to vent your emotions, a therapist can help you process the pain and stress of your divorce and envision a better future.
 A therapist experienced in dealing with divorce issues can also help you develop new and healthier coping mechanisms for both living with your estranged spouse, and eventually, living without them.